davila-vilanova/swift-async-stream-producer/README.md

 # swift-async-stream-producer

-A micro-framework for iOS that facilitates single producer - multiple consumer async streams of values.
+A micro-framework for Swift that facilitates single producer - multiple consumer async streams of values.

 ## Installation